 How much does the supplier charge?

 To ensure you get the best deal, shop around and compare the prices on offer by different suppliers.
-All suppliers are required to publish their prices and they'll send you details if you ask.
+All domestic suppliers are required to publish their prices and they'll send you details if you ask.
 Recent regulations changes mean that all tariffs will include a standing charge and a unit price (or unit prices if it is a multi-rate meter).

 Is there a penalty if you cancel the contract?